 It is important to identify which messages and activities are effective in changing behaviors and ultimately lead to improvements in water quality.
 It is also equally important to understand which messages and activities are not effective so modifications can be made to the PEP to ensure resources are being utilized in a manner which supports the goals of the PEP.
-For the education efforts, one level of evaluation is documenting a change in knowledge or increase in awareness and participation.

-Most of the evaluation methods listed in the education strategy (Appendix 2) are aimed at tracking citizen behavior such as the level of participation in events, watershed meetings, workshops, activities and watershed groups.
+Most of the evaluation methods listed in the education strategy (Appendix 2) are aimed at measuring and tracking citizen behavior such as the level of participation in events, watershed meetings, workshops, activities and watershed groups.
 Also the number of people seeking information on websites will be monitored.
 Further, whenever feasible, evaluation of participants at meetings, presentations and events will be conducted.
 Questions in these evaluations will ask specifically what behavior changes would result from the information gained at the event.